Test in production without watermarks.

 }

-jPDFPrint is a Java library developed by Qoppa third party software that focuses specifically to print PDF documents programmatically on a Java runtime environment.
-It provides a simple and straightforward API for printing PDF documents using Java print documents service.
+jPDFPrint is a Java library developed by Qoppa Software that focuses specifically on printing PDF documents programmatically.
+It provides a simple API for printing PDF documents using the Java Print Service.

-jPDFPrint allows developers to print PDF documents to any printer installed on the system, control the load and print document settings such as page range, orientation, and scaling, and even specify custom printer commands, if required.
-It also supports features like duplex printing, booklet printing, no user intervention silent print and watermarking.
+jPDFPrint allows developers to print PDF documents to any installed printer, control print settings like page range and orientation, and specify custom printer commands.
+It supports duplex printing, booklet printing, silent print, and watermarking.

 import com.qoppa.pdfPrinter.PDFPrinterJob;